They say, “Don’t judge a book by its cover,” but people sure do judge a brand by its website!

 - Inadequate filtering feature

 Here’s one of the oldest WordPress dedicated template marketplaces.
-With tons of quality-coded themes to choose from, Elegant Themes Divi is your one-stop solution for high-performance, fast, and versatile templates.
+Elegant Themes Divi is your one-stop solution for high-performance, fast, and versatile templates with tons of quality-coded themes.

 Since it is one of the most popular WordPress themes, you’ll find multiple designs compatible with WordPress plugins.
 Plus, you get simple, built-in tools to add a personal touch to your brand website.